Perturbation-Tolerant Structural Controllability for Linear Systems: Graph-Theoretic Criteria for Single-Input Case

 ${\bar F}$ has only one nonzero entry in its $(3,3)$th position, being $\Delta a_{33}$.
 The system graph ${\cal G}(\bar A,\bar b)\cup {\cal G}(\bar F)$, as well as its cactus, is given in Fig. \ref{cactus-1}.
 It is seen that edge $(x_3,x_3)$ is not contained in the cactus.
 However, through some simple calculations, $\det{\cal C}(A+\Delta A,b+\Delta b)=a_{21}^2a_{32}a_{41}b_1^4(a_{44}^2- \Delta a_{33}a_{44})$.
 Letting $\Delta a_{33}=a_{44}$, $(A+\Delta A, b+\Delta b)$ becomes uncontrollable.
 This means, $(\bar A, \bar b)$ is PSSC w.r.t. $\bar F$. \end{example}

-In the following, we provide a necessary and sufficient graph-theoretic condition for PSSC based on Theorem \ref{NeceSuf}.
-Owing to the one-edge preservation principle, it suffices to consider the case where the perturbation structure $\bar F$ contains only one nonzero entry, supposing its $(i,j)$th entry.
-The case where $\bar F$ contains more nonzero entries than one can be obtained directly (in the same way as in Theorem \ref{NeceSuf}).
+In the following, we provide separately equivalent graphical forms the two conditions in Theorem \ref{NeceSuf}, which may be more intuitive to verify.
+Owing to the one-edge preservation principle, it suffices to consider the case where the perturbation structure $\bar F$ contains only one nonzero entry, and suppose its position is $(i,j)$.
+The case where $\bar F$ contains more nonzero entries than one can be obtained directly (in the same way as Theorem \ref{NeceSuf}).

-Some terminologies are introduced from \cite{generic}.
-A number of vertex-disjoint elementary paths (resp. cycles) is called a {\emph{path family}} (resp. {\emph{cycle family}}).
-The union of vertex-disjoint path families and cycle families is called a {\emph{path-cycle family}}.
-The size of a path-cycle family is the number of edges it contains.